menu

 Demographics

-The percentage of adults in Durand who are college-educated is close to the national average for all communities of 21.84%: 17.95% of the adults in Durand have a bachelor's degree or advanced degree.
+In terms of college education, Durand is nearly on par with the US average for all cities of 21.84%: 17.95% of adults 25 and older in Durand have a bachelor's degree or advanced degree.

 The per capita income in Durand in 2022 was $26,546, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,184 for a family of four.
 However, Durand contains both very wealthy and poor people as well.